 EDITOR-IN-CHIEF / Jennifer Manriquez

-ARTISTS / Ben Dale, T. Denton, Audrey Funk, Derrick Jackson, Arfon Jones, Stephen Kruppenbacher, and Cody Schibi
+ARTISTS / Ben Dale, T. Denton, Audrey Funk, Derrick Jackson, Arfon Jones, Casey Jones, Stephen Kruppenbacher, and Cody Schibi

-REGULAR CONTRIBUTORS / David Hildebrand Jr., Jason Manriquez, Pete Soards, and Shane Sturdivant
+REGULAR CONTRIBUTORS / Stephen Foland, David Hildebrand Jr., Jason Manriquez, Pete Soards, and Shane Sturdivant

-SPECIAL THANKS TO / Joe Bob Briggs, Tracy Vonder Brink, Frog Prints, Austin Jennings, Ben Kissel, Justin Martell, Matt Manjourides, Marcus Park, Kasey Poteet, and Henry Zebrowski
+SPECIAL THANKS TO / Joe Bob Briggs, Tracy Vonder Brink, Frog Prints, Austin Jennings, Ben Kissel, Justin Martell, Matt Manjourides, Marcus ParkS, Kasey Poteet, Alex Taylor, and Henry Zebrowski

 ABOUT THE EDITOR: I'm a lifelong Texan and a twenty-year zinester.
 I started out with autobiographical zines (known as "perzines") back in the early 2000s, then my husband and I wrote a local music zine for a handful of years.
 I took a break from zine'ing while I had a kid and finished grad school, but I couldn't stay away forever!